Beastlyprime/awesome-AI4Drug-papers/README.md

 - ICLR (2022) [A Program to Build E(N)-Equivariant Steerable CNNs](https://openreview.net/forum?id=WE4qe9xlnQw).
 A general method to build G-steerable kernel spaces for equivariant steerable CNNs.
 - ICLR spotlight (2022) [Geometric and Physical Quantities improve E(3) Equivariant Message Passing ](https://openreview.net/forum?id=_xwr8gOBeV1).
 Generalise equivariant graph networks such that node and edge updates are able to leverage covariant information.
 - ICLR (2022) [Spherical Message Passing for 3D Molecular Graphs ](https://openreview.net/forum?id=givsRXsOt9r).
 Incorporating torsion information when representing 3D molecules is novel and helpful.
+- NeurIPS (2021) [Deep Molecular Representation Learning via Fusing Physical and Chemical Information](https://proceedings.neurips.cc/paper/2021/hash/884d247c6f65a96a7da4d1105d584ddd-Abstract.html).
+Two networks specialize in their own tasks and cooperate by providing expertise to each other.
 - ICLR (2022) [MoReL: Multi-omics Relational Learning ](https://openreview.net/forum?id=DnG75_KyHjX).
 Multi-omics data analysis has the potential to discover hidden molecular interactions, revealing potential regulatory and/or signal transduction pathways for cellular processes of interest when studying life and disease systems.
 - ICLR (2022) [Graph Neural Networks with Learnable Structural and Positional Representations ](https://openreview.net/forum?id=wTTjnvGphYj).
 This work adds the positional encoding (akin to those in transformers, but adapted) to GNNs.